 A watershed is an area of land that drains into a river, stream, or lake.
 HCWA is a surface water system, that utilizes raw water from surface water runoff for drinking water production.
-In 2021, HCWA had approximately 60,000 metered customers representing 174,000 consumers, in a county of 213,869 citizens.
+In 2023, HCWA had approximately 66,000 metered customers representing 177,000 consumers.